Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Results

 \section{Results}

 \paragraph{\bf Model.}

-According to density functional theory (DFT) calculations, the Si(111):Pb system in the high-temperature ${\sqrt{3} \times \sqrt{3}}$ phase exhibits a narrow half-filled band at the Fermi level, well separated from the rest of the bands~\cite{Hansmann_2013, PhysRevLett.110.166401, PhysRevB.94.224418}.
+According to density functional theory (DFT) calculations, the Si(111):Pb system with 1/3 coverage in the high-temperature ${\sqrt{3} \times \sqrt{3}}$ phase (Fig.~\ref{fig:struct}) exhibits a narrow half-filled band at the Fermi level, well separated from the rest of the bands~\cite{Hansmann_2013, PhysRevLett.110.166401, PhysRevB.94.224418}.
+In the maximally localized Wannier basis, this band has a $p_{z}$ character, and the corresponding Wannier orbitals are centered at the Pb adatom sites.
 We thus employ the following single-band interacting electronic model derived from the first principle DFT calculations: